Skip to content

 Ingredients are just the tip of the iceberg.
 Here, Mashni helps us sift the nutritious from the not-so-great-for-you pancake mixes at the grocery store:

-Now that you know how to choose the perfect pancake mix, here are the best and worst options at the grocery store.
+Now that you know how to choose the healthiest pancake mix, here are the best and worst options at the grocery store.
 And if you're feeling creative enough to make them from scratch, try these 19+ Best Healthy Pancake Recipes for Weight Loss.

-The 6 Best Pancake Mixes
+The 7 Healthiest Pancake Mixes

 Birch Benders Protein Pancake and Waffle Mix